cjyoon/triomix_readthedocs/docs/source/usage.rst

                            Downsampling for plotting.

-Triomix command line with common SNP only
+TrioMix command line with common SNP only
 ------------

 Using a pre-selected list of common SNP would speed up the total runtime of TrioMix as the computation is limited to those regions instead of the entire genome.
 TrioMix provides a list of common ``GRCh38`` and ``GRCh37`` SNPs selected from the GnomAD database.
 These two files are included in the github repository as a `common_snp <https://github.com/cjyoon/triomix/tree/master/common_snp/>`_ folder.
 A ``-s`` argument specifies the SNP database that can be used.
 User can provide one's own set of SNP in BED format.